raspberrypi/documentation/hardware/raspberrypi/revision-codes/README.md

 <sup>2</sup> Warranty bit is never set on Pi4.

-New-style revision codes in use:
+### New-style revision codes in use.

+This list is not exhaustive, there may be codes in use in the field that are not in this table.

 | Code   | Model             | Revision | RAM    | Manufacturer |
 | ------ | ----------------- | -------- | -------| ------------ |